-But crucially you don't have to be a Sky subscriber to use Now TV.
+Crucially, you don't have to be a Sky subscriber to use Now TV.
 Instead you simply buy 'passes' for a day, week or month to access the channels that you want.
 When your pass expires it rolls over into a monthly subscription fee, but you can cancel at any time.
 See how Now TV compares to popular streaming services like Netflix and Amazon Prime, using our TV streaming service reviews.

-The service broadcasts over the internet, so you don't need a satellite dish to watch it either (though you do need a broadband connection of at least 2.5Mbps or a mobile signal of 180Kbps if you plan to watch using 3G or 4G).
+Streaming services broadcast over the internet, so you don't need a satellite dish to watch Now TV (though you do need a broadband connection of at least 2.5Mbps or a mobile signal of 180Kbps if you plan to watch using 3G or 4G).

 You'll also need a device that can use the Now TV app.
 Some smart TVs come with this preinstalled, but if yours doesn't, you can watch Now TV in a few different ways.

-One of the easiest, cheapest ways to watch Now TV is to buy a dedicated Sky Now TV box, which start at just £15.
+One of the easiest, cheapest ways to watch Now TV is to buy a dedicated Sky Now TV box or smart stick, which cost as little as £15.
 This may even include a trial of free passes to watch the content, which in effect pays for the cost of the Now TV box itself.

 Add Sky channels to a service from another provider